A HISTORY OF ANGLO SAXON AND VIKING ENGLAND

 Meanwhile the Normans built a fleet of ships to transport their men and horses across the Channel.
 They landed in Sussex at the end of September. the Normans then plundered English farms for food.
 They also burned houses.
 Harold rushed to the south coast.
 He arrived with his men on 13 October.

 The Anglo Saxon army was made up of the housecarls, the king's bodyguard.
 They wore coats of chainmail called hauberks.
 Kite shaped shields protected them.
-However most Anglo Saxon soldiers had no armor only axes and spears and round shields.
+However, most Anglo Saxon soldiers had no armor only axes and spears and round shields.
 They fought on foot.
 Their normal tactic was to form a 'shield-wall' by standing side by side.
 However, the Anglo Saxons had no archers.

 Norman knights fought on horseback.
 They wore chain mail and carried kite shaped shields.
 They fought with lances, swords, and maces.
 Some Normans fought on foot protected by chainmail, helmets, and shields.
 The Normans also had a force of archers.